dhp82/4gproxy/README.md

 ## Advance usage
 - After build 20190902

-If you have multiple network interfaces in your machine, and you want create proxy for each interface, you can set the local address in config file.
+If you have multiple network interfaces in your machine(Maybe some 4g dongles/stickers), and you want to create proxy for each device, then it's will meet your requirement, just set field 'localAddr' in conf_client.yaml.

 + localAddr , the address should be the IP addre which used to connect with allproxy service, and it will be your wifi adapter IP in most case
 ```